 “But if women are more vulnerable, which I think they are, then when they cut back, they should see proportionally a greater gain in those health consequences. ...
 But I would recommend it for both women and men.
 It’s a good idea,” Wilsnack said.

-It doesn’t have to be all or nothing
+It doesn’t have to be all or nothing: Tips for success

 TODAY’s Savannah Guthrie calls it “dryish January” — a little more dry than December.
 The goal is to consciously drink less even if you don’t give up alcohol altogether.

-Wilsnack advised journaling during that period to help you see patterns: When did you have the strongest urges to drink?
+Wilsnack advised journaling during Dry January to help you see patterns: When did you have the strongest urges to drink?
 When did you miss it the most?

 If you vow to make it through the month booze-free and still end up having a drink at a party or with dinner, don’t feel like you’re a failure and don’t get too down on yourself, Garbutt said.
 But if you’ve noticed you’re drinking more frequently and the amount is increasing over time, think about exploring that, he added.
 Perhaps try another “dry” month.